CambridgeEngineering/PartIB-Computing-Device-Programming/pointers.rst

 Considering again the variable x, one can get its address using the notation &x.
 The type of &x is not necessarily the same as x.
 It is called a *pointer*, which is defined as the type of an address.

-You can decrale pointers like other variables, although the syntax is a bit unusual.
+You can declare pointers like other variables, although the syntax is a bit unusual.

 .. code-block:: c